 Brousseau’s 11-medal total matched 2017 Team Ontario swimmer Hanna Henderson’s haul, and also tied the Mississauga athlete’s record for most gold medals won by a female athlete at Canada Games (six).

 “It’s pretty cool to medal again for Team Ontario.
 I’m just super happy for myself.
 It’s very exciting,” highlighted Brousseau, who was unsure what she’ll do with her six gold, one silver, and four bronze medals – let alone the 11 teddy bears that came as prizes too.

 “Maybe I’ll give them to my family, I don’t know,” smiled the Nepean High School student.
 “Anyone who wants one can have one.”

 Brousseau started her historic night by outpacing the field by over three seconds to win the female 200-metre individual medley in a Canada Games-record time of 2:14.93.
 She then hit the podium in the 50 m freestyle with just two-hundredths of a second to spare in front of the fourth-place finisher in 26.67 seconds.

 And finally, Brousseau came back less than 15 minutes later to race the 4×100 m mixed relay alongside fellow Ottawa swimmer Preston McMann.
 The Nepean-Kanata Barracudas athletes swam the second and third legs to give Ontario the lead, and ultimately took home bronze.

-McMann also endured the challenge of racing the relay just nine minutes after earning a 50 m free bronze medal by a fingernail – Alberta and Quebec swimmers both touched in at 24.52, just behind McMann in 24.51.
+McMann also endured the challenge of racing the relay just nine minutes after earning a 50 m free bronze medal by a fingernail – swimmers from Alberta and Quebec both touched in at 24.52, just behind McMann in 24.51.